cloudquery/policies/transformations/aws/data-resilience/README.md

 ## Overview

-Welcome to our free edition of the AWS Data-Resilience package, a solution that works on top of the CloudQuery framework.
+Welcome to our free edition of the AWS Data Resilience package, a solution that works on top of the CloudQuery framework.
 This package offers automated insight into your AWS Backup posture in your AWS environment.
 Currently, this package only supports usage with PostgreSQL databases.

 We recommend using this transformation with our [AWS Data Resilience Dashboard](https://hub.cloudquery.io/addons/visualization/cloudquery/aws-data-resilience/latest/docs)